fanTaux/SmartTrashBinProject/README.md

 </p>

 ## Project Domain
-This project presents an Internet of Things (IoT) solution designed for disaster mitigation, specifically focusing on a Flood Early Warning System (EWS).
+ <div align="justify"> This project presents an Internet of Things (IoT) solution designed for disaster mitigation, specifically focusing on a Flood Early Warning System (EWS).
 It features real-time monitoring of river water levels, rainfall intensity, and environmental conditions (temperature and humidity) to bridge the information gap between upstream conditions and downstream residential areas.
-The system integrates digital notifications via Telegram and visual data tracking through the Thinger.io cloud platform to ensure residents can evacuate timely during extreme weather or nighttime.
+The system integrates digital notifications via Telegram and visual data tracking through the Thinger.io cloud platform to ensure residents can evacuate timely during extreme weather or nighttime. </div>

 ## Table Of Contents
 - [Background](#background)